Kanazawa Station

 Access

 The Kaburaki Shop & Museum is in Kanazawa’s historic Nagamachi district.
-To get there from Kanazawa Station, take a Left Loop Bus from bus stop #7 at the east exit bus terminal, and get off at the Korinbo bus stop.
-The fare is 200 yen and it takes 7 minutes.
+To get there from Kanazawa Station, take a Left Loop Bus from bus stop #7 at the east exit / Kenrokuen Gate bus terminal, and get off at Korinbo (Atrio-mae).
+The ride takes about 10 minutes and the fare is 220 yen for adults and 110 yen for children.
 From Korinbo it is a 5 minute walk to the Kaburaki Shop & Museum.

 WordPress Google Maps